Early History of the Way

 * Some lawyers were also Pharisees.

 A second scripture focuses on this scribal group as well.
 Matt.
-23.15 mentions that these scribes, “compass sea and land to make one proselyte, and when he is made, ye make twofold more the child of hell than yourselves.”
+23.15 mentions that these scribes “compass sea and land to make one proselyte, and when he is made, ye make twofold more the child of hell than yourselves.”
 Pharisees and Sadducees were allowed to marry, as were all other groups.
-It was only the Qumran group who had sworn celibacy, and thus it is they who had to have ‘recruits’ to maintain their group numbers.
+Only the Qumran group had sworn celibacy, and thus, they had to have ‘recruits’ to maintain their group numbers.
+Most notable of these children would be John the Baptist (see Dear John, Nazarite John), even though John later ascended into an extraordinary calling well above Qumran’s legalistic standards and viewpoints.

 Also, most members joined when they were elderly or perhaps had lost their wives.
-Most notable of these children would be John the Baptist (see, Dear John, Nazarite John), even though John later ascended into a special calling well above Qumran’s legalistic standards and viewpoints.

-As men and women grew older, some would commit to legalism in an effort to achieve sanctity.
-Celibacy was also much easier to maintain, thus the retreat at Qumran would work well for them.
-A women’s retreat must have also existed, for there are hundreds of female burials nearby.
-Those willing to commit to an intellectual, yet tortured interpretation of scripture, found a comfortable home in Qumran.*
+As men and women grew older, some would commit to legalism to achieve sanctity.
+Celibacy was also much easier to maintain; thus, the retreat at Qumran would work well for them.
+A women’s retreat must have also existed, for hundreds of female burials are nearby.
+Even though separated, women’s participation reveals the how and why of women being present in Jesus’ ministry.
+Women also maintained a spiritual vision that was inclusive within the community.*

-*From Robert Feathers, “The possibility that John the Baptist had an association with the Qumran-Essenes is for most modern and many early scholars much stronger then they would allow from Jesus.
+*From Robert Feathers, “The possibility that John the Baptist had an association with the Qumran-Essenes is for most modern and many early scholars much stronger than they would allow from Jesus.
 The enigmatic last verse of Luke (ch.
-1, regarding John living in the desert) makes little sense unless it is saying John the Baptist was, from his childhood, a member of the Qumran community: the verse becomes clear, asserts l’abbe (Rene Laurentine), a French authority of the Church Counsel, when the testimony of Flavius Josephus is considered, when John says of the Qumran community that it was their custom to adopt children from others, at an age when their spirit is still malleable enough to easily accept instruction’ (Jewish Wars 2).”
+1, regarding John living in the desert) makes little sense unless it is saying John the Baptist was, from his childhood, a member of the Qumran Community: the verse becomes clear, asserts l’abbe (Rene Laurentine), a French authority of the Church Counsel, when the testimony of Flavius Josephus is considered, when John says of the Qumran community that it was their custom to adopt children from others, at an age when their spirit is still malleable enough to easily accept instruction’ (Jewish Wars 2).”
 Robert Feather, The Secret Initiation of Jesus at Qumran, Watkins Publishing, London, first edition 2006, p.
 178. Recommended reference for those studying Qumran.

 The scribal authority compounded law upon law and left the spirit of God to wander endlessly through such laws and further commentaries.
 Jesus took contention.
-They pay their tithes, “…but omit the weightier matters of the law, judgment, mercy, and faith…” (Mt.
+They pay their tithes “…but omit the weightier matters of the law, judgment, mercy, and faith…” (Mt.
 23.23).
 Jesus preached that satisfaction cannot lie in such an unenlightened intellectual journey.
-A certain knowledge may abound within it, but the spirit is lacking.
+A specific knowledge may abound within it, but the spirit is lacking.

 In the introduction to The Complete Dead Sea Scrolls in English, Geza Vermes writes,